meejah/txtorcon/docs/guide.rst

 .. fixme::  why doesn't dir() work; fix it, or mention it here

-These come from interrogating tor using ``GETINFO config/names`` and so represent the configuration options of the current connected Tor process.
+These come from interrogating Tor using ``GETINFO config/names`` and so represent the configuration options of the current connected Tor process.
 If the value "isn't set" (i.e. is the default), the value from Tor will be ``txtorcon.DEFAULT_VALUE``.